Skip to content

 Here are a bunch of tips to consider before choosing what font to use for a CV:

-1. Aim for readability: Choose from fonts that are easy to read on-screen and print.
-Clarity should be decisive in ensuring your document is accessible and professional.
+Choose from fonts that are easy to read on-screen and print.
+Clarity should be decisive in ensuring your CV is accessible and professional.

-3. Consider industry standards: Be well aware of any industry-specific preferences for fonts.
+Be aware of any industry-specific font preferences.
 Certain professions or sectors may have standard expectations, so aligning your font choice with industry norms is crucial.

 You don’t have to be a CV writing expert.
 In the LiveCareer CV builder you’ll find ready-made content for every industry and position, which you can then add with a single click.